msangel/msangel.github.io/_drafts/2022-07-31-fixing-log4shell-in-multi-war-application-server.md

 ### Logging libraries in java
 Java have a list of logging solutions.
 First of all, the standard java library [does have](https://docs.oracle.com/javase/10/core/java-logging-overview.htm) log implementation inside it - the "java.util.logging" package (or "JUL").
 Initially it was very poor.
-And because of this people need better tools.
-And so many opensource alternatives appear(top list):
+And because of this people needed better tools.
+And therefore many opensource alternatives appears, like:
  - Log4j(now the v2 is supported)
  - Commons-logging (wrapper around Log4j and JUL)
  - Logback(successor of Log4j v1)
  - SLF4J(wrapper around Logback, Commons-logging, Log4j and JUL).
 As for now there is no usage statistic, but from my personal expirience all of them are in wide use.
-And Log4j is one of them.
+If java ran two billions of devices, then each of these libraries are used in millions of

 ### Log4j features